buiducnhat/Hackintosh-OC-H510-RX470/README.md

 ## Note

 - `OpenCore` version: `0.8.5`
-- This shared EFI was tested with `MacOS Monterey 12.6`, made with Release version of `OpenCore 0.8.5`
+- This shared EFI was tested with both `Ventura 13` and `Monterey 12.6`, made with Release version of `OpenCore 0.8.5`

 ## Credits